SanjuSudheerM/movie-dashboard/README.md

 <a name="local-setup"></a>
 ## Local Setup Instructions

-Inorder to set it up on local, the TMDB api key has to be added in the `environment.ts` & `environment.prod.ts` file under `src/environments` directory
+To set it up on local, the TMDB API key has to be added in the `environment.ts` & `environment.prod.ts` file under `src/environments` directory

 ![environment file](src/assets/doc-images/env-config.png)